vice7770/Flecto-Test/my-app/README.md

 MileStones:

-Get the data to fetch and necessary api calls with types.(All planets and details) UI for Main Page, this includes table and virtualization Routing, as well as Details page UI.
+X Get the data to fetch and necessary api calls with types.(All planets and details) UI for Main Page, this includes table and virtualization Routing, as well as Details page UI.
 Working Query states for both Home and De tails, with its individual requests and queryKeys.